return to Natural Dog Health Remedies

 • Avoid overfeeding your dog, and avoid feeding him table scraps or snacks that contain excessive sugar, fat, and lactose.

 • If you plan to change your dog's food, do it gradually.
 Do not make any sudden changes to his diet.
 Introduce new foods gradually by adding it to old food.
-It should take 5 to 7 days to introduce a new diet.
+For example, 10% new food added to 90% old food for a few days, then 20% new food added to 80% old food for another few days, and so on.

 • Inspect your dog's stool daily for abnormalities such as loose stools, signs of worms, or blood or mucus in stools.